DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

-If there is a sequence of bag files, the operator can select “From Numbered” by defining the folder path and the file name along with its start and end index for each file.
+If there is a sequence of bag files, you can select “From Numbered” by defining the folder path and the file name along with its start and end index for each file.

 ..
 Attention::
-    Normally we would set the end index into a large number to avoid editing the box in the future if the operator wants to add more poses for the calibration.
+    Normally we would set the end index into a large number to avoid editing the box in the future if you want to add more poses for the calibration.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/flowchart/Picture33.png
     :width: 80%
     :align: center
 |

 The flowchart will be continuously running the second case for each pose until all the poses have been executed.
 Then, the flowchart will switch into case three and stop.
-All the bag files will be saved inside the folder path defined by the operator.
+All the bag files will be saved inside the folder path defined by you.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/flowchart/Picture34.png
     :width: 80%
     :align: center
 |

-Instead of manually setting up the pose and generating the bag file, the operator can autonomously set up everything by using the Auto flowchart.
+Instead of manually setting up the pose and generating the bag file, you can autonomously set up everything by using the Auto flowchart.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/flowchart/Picture35.png
     :width: 80%
     :align: center
 |

-The operator needs to choose the moving path of the gripper, the distance from the camera, and the number of poses wanted to generate to the bag first.
-In the circle field, the operator can adjust the tilting angle, height, and rotation var to adjust the pose of the chessboard.
+You need to choose the moving path of the gripper, the distance from the camera, and the number of poses wanted to generate to the bag first.
+In the circle field, you can adjust the tilting angle, height, and rotation var to adjust the pose of the chessboard.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/flowchart/Picture36.png
     :width: 80%